Frequently Asked Questions

 Q. Is food included (and how many meals)?

-A. Good news - meals are included as standard for all our Sculling Camps!
-For non-residential participants this will be a hot meal each lunch time and a snack.
+A. Good news - meals are included as standard for all our Sculling Camps.
+For all participants this include lunch and a snack.
 For those staying residentially this also includes a cooked breakfast (or selection or cereals, toast and fresh fruit) and a full evening meal each day.

 Q. What is the ratio of coaches to participants and who will be coaching on the camps this summer?